witheve/rfcs/proposed/syntax.md

 [#sin deg: 90, return: x]  // An Eve object
 ```

 These statements accomplish the same objective, of storing the sine of an angle in a result variable.
 The Eve syntax is at a disadvantage though, because it cannot be composed into an expression like a typical function.
-Therefore, we propose the following syntax for functions in Eve.
+Therefore, we propose the following syntax for functions in Eve:

 ```
 x = sin[deg: 90]
 ```

-Which is sugar for
+which is sugar for:

 ```
 [#sin #function deg: 90, return: x]